yeutterg/hyperion/Install_Hyperion_MacOS.md

 Refer to the [wiki configuration page](https://hyperion-project.org/wiki/3-Configuration) for HyperCon instructions specific to your setup.

-Once you are done with the HyperCon, you'll export a file with a default name of 'hyperion.config.json'.
+Once you are done with the HyperCon, you'll press "Create Hyperion Configuration" to export a file with a default name of 'hyperion.config.json'.

 ## 7. Run Hyperion